MrJurgenWillems/Habilitation/README.md

-has still too often inherent assumptions embedded that are typical for for-profit business organizations and that cannot always be generalized for all types of organizations, including public and nonprofit organizations (Balser & McClusky, 2005; Cornforth, 2011; Morris et al., 2007).
+has still too often inherent assumptions embedded that are typical for for-profit business organizations and that cannot always be generalized for all types of organizations, including public and nonprofit organizations (Balser and McClusky 2005, Cornforth (2011), Morris et al.
+(2007)).
 Despite the fact that a multitude of such un-generalizable assumptions could be listed and elaborated, I focus for the purpose of this synopsis on the embedded assumptions of primary stakeholders.
 In short, due to the unique and clear goal of for-profit organizations,